SteveD3/steved3.github.io/about.md

 After leaving journalism in 2018, I started working with a well-known, but otherwise unnamed security company doing threat research and publications.
 Honestly, I like being back in the security industry.
 Despite the ups and downs, it's a rewarding and challenging experience.
 I'm a father of two, grandfather of two, current host of TechnicalOutcast, and a former co-host of the Southern Fried Security Podcast.
 If you want to know more, just get in touch.
 Email <Steve (at) this domain>, if you'd like.
 However, Twitter is the fastest method of contact.

 You can find me on [GitHub](https://github.com/SteveD3) or [Twitter](https://twitter.com/SteveD3).

+## Image Credit:

+Stock images used on this website can be found on Unsplash.com, PixaBay.com, and Slon.pics.